A Guide to Traditional Culture and Innovative Creativity in Tainan and Kaohsiung

 Two notable enterprises are 76 Art Space and Taikoo.
 76 Art Space is a gallery that represents Taiwan artists and craftspeople.
 In the rear section beyond the sky well is a woodworking shop called Black Snail Studio where the young master craftsmen create lovely artworks in addition to handmade furniture; samples of the former are in the art space.
 Other attractive 76 Art Space lines are ceramics in the shape of well-known Tainan heritage buildings and the Goodo line, which features unique woven bags, purses, and other fashion accessories made from classic Tainan materials such as burlap rice sacks.
 The Goodo craftspeople are retirees given crafts training by the Tainan government so they can earn extra income.

-Add: 76, Shennong St., Zhongxi District, Tainan City
+Add: No. 76, Shennong St., Zhongxi District, Tainan City

 Tel: (06) 221-5795